Published April 30, 2012

 RICHMOND, Va. – A federal jury in Virginia convicted a former Costa Rican insurance executive on Monday of all counts in a $485 million fraud scheme in which he was accused of lying to clients and investors about the financial stability of his company.

-Minor Vargas Calvo, 60, was president of Provident Capital Indemnity Ltd. Provident sold bonds guaranteeing funding for life settlement companies, which buy life insurance policies from insured people at less than face value and collect the benefits when those people die.
+Minor Vargas Calvo, 60, was president of Provident Capital Indemnity Ltd. Provident sold bonds guaranteeing to fund for life settlement companies, which buy life insurance policies from insured people at less than face value and collect the benefits when those people die.

 The government originally claimed Provident sold $670 million in bonds based on fraudulent financial statements, but an accounting done by an Internal Revenue Service investigator verified only $485 million.
 According to prosecutors, Vargas not only misrepresented the company’s assets but also lied when he told clients, investors and regulators that Provident was protected by reinsurance agreements with major companies.

 After a five-day trial, the jury deliberated about three hours before finding Vargas guilty of one count of conspiracy and three counts each of mail fraud, wire fraud, and money laundering.
 Vargas, who stood stoically as the verdict was read, is scheduled for sentencing Oct.
 23 and could face a maximum of 170 years in prison.

 “We’re disappointed, obviously,” defense attorney Jeffrey Everhart said outside the courtroom.
 “It was a pretty complex case, and there was a lot of evidence that obviously wasn’t good for us.”

 He said he was unsure about an appeal.